dbhadra/DIY-Python-Problems/README.md

 # DIY-Python-Projects (being populated)
 This repository contains pet DIY problems sourced from the web/books.
-90% original codes 10% help from Stackoverflow :)
+Shout out to Stackoverflow for the occasional help :)

 A brief description of the functions (ranked in increasing order of difficulty) are given below: